 Even though wireless instrumentation is not new to manufacturing, critical requirements in terms of power, ease of integration, and range limit the viable options.
 For instance, industrial monitoring apps can require thousands of sensors to transmit millions of messages per day.

-This calls for a highly agile and expansive solution that is power-efficient and can swiftly inflate the total ownership expenses.
+This calls for a highly agile and expansive power-efficient solution that can swiftly inflate total ownership expenses.

 1. Detecting anomalies in the workflows